w3c/aria/README.md

 </section>
 ```

 In this example, "nullable" will show up in the spec text as a [ReSpec alias](https://respec.org/docs/#aliases-and-synonyms) for "nullable type" in the WebIDL spec.
-Aliases can only be provided by [concepts in spec](https://respec.org/docs/#concept-shorthands) (such as terms) and are helpful when you'd like the visible text for a ReSpec link to be different than the term being linked.
+Aliases can only be provided for [concepts in spec](https://respec.org/docs/#concept-shorthands) (such as terms) and are helpful when you'd like the visible text for a ReSpec link to be different than the term being linked.
 Please note that it is not currently possible to provide an alias for an interface (e.g., #element in the DOM spec).

 In some cases, a term may be defined in multiple specifications with the same
 `xref` syntax.
 For example, [“`[=range=]`” is defined in both the DOM and